divisonofficer/DivisonOfficer/README.md

 ### Hi there 👋

+## I want to be a talented Software Engineer.

+# Major on Computer Software in Sunkyunkwan University in Republic of Korea.
+# Android Developer on Miner.inc (  [Compnay Homapge](http://minerinc.io) ) since 2021.05

 <!--
 **DivisonOfficer/DivisonOfficer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.